-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Hearing Care Hearing Exams Limit each calendar year:1 exam/test No charge Deductible, then 50% coinsurance Hearing Hardware Limit per 3-calendar year period: No charge, up to hearing hardware limit.
-No cost-shares, up to hearing hardware limit. \$1,000 Please note: The plan will only provide coverage up to the \$1,000 benefit maximum.
-Once the benefit maximum has been reached, no further benefits will be provided.
-Please note: The plan will only provide coverage up to the \$1,000 benefit maximum.
-Once the benefit maximum has been reached, no further benefits will be provided Home Based Chronic Care For members who have a number of chronic conditions and complex health needs.
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Foot Care such as trimming nails or corns, when medically necessary due to a medical condition In an office or clinic \$20 or \$40 copay per visit, deductible waived Deductible, then 50% coinsurance All other settings Deductible, then 25% coinsurance Deductible, then 50% coinsurance Hearing Care Hearing Exams Limit each calendar year:1 exam/test No charge Deductible, then 50% coinsurance Hearing Hardware Limit of 1 instrument per ear every 5 years No charge No cost-shares Home Based Chronic Care For members who have a number of chronic conditions and complex health needs.
 Covers evaluation and management by a team of medical providers in your place of residence.
 Note: You may be charged for some services, such as x-rays, lab, and medical equipment and supplies.
 See the plan's benefits for those services for details.
-Deductible, then 25% coinsurance Deductible, then 50% coinsurance Home Health Care calendar year visit limit: None Home visits De la dilla di sa 050/ saisa sassa De la d'Illa di sa 5007 anima Prescription drugs billed by the home health agency Deductible, then 25% coinsurance Deductible, then 50% coinsurance Home Medical Equipment (HME), Orthotics, Prosthetics And Supplies Sales tax for covered items Foot orthotics and therapeutic shoes; calendar year limit: \$300 except diabetes related Medical vision hardware Deductible, then 25% coinsurance Deductible, then 50% coinsurance Hospice Care Lifetime limit for terminal illness: 6 months Lifetime limit for non-terminal illness: none Inpatient stay limit: 30 days Home visits: Unlimited Respite care: 240 hours Inpatient facility care Deductible, then 25% coinsurance Deductible, then 50% coinsurance Home and respite care Deductible, then 25% coinsurance Deductible, then 50% coinsurance Prescription drugs billed by the hospice Deductible, then 25% coinsurance Deductible, then 50% coinsurance
+Deductible, then 25% coinsurance Deductible, then 50% coinsurance Home Health Care calendar year visit limit: None Home visitsPrescription drugs billed by the home health agency Deductible, then 25% coinsurance Deductible, then 50% coinsurance Home Medical Equipment (HME), Orthotics, Prosthetics And Supplies Sales tax for covered items Foot orthotics and therapeutic shoes; calendar year limit: \$300 except diabetes related Medical vision hardware Deductible, then 25% coinsurance Deductible, then 50% coinsurance Hospice Care Lifetime limit for terminal illness: 6 months Lifetime limit for non-terminal illness: none Inpatient stay limit: 30 days Home visits: Unlimited Respite care: 240 hours Inpatient facility care Deductible, then 25% coinsurance Deductible, then 50% coinsurance Home and respite care Deductible, then 25% coinsurance Deductible, then 50% coinsurance